Civil Cases - Case Management Procedures

 If my initial review of the complaint and other filings indicates a formal case management conference may be worthwhile, the Clerk will mail the notice about one week after the defense files a responsive pleading.
 The conference will follow in about four weeks .

 Unless there is substantial disagreement as to the scope of discovery, counsel need not restrict discovery to the limits set in the Federal Rules of Civil Procedure or our Local Rules.
-Counsel may take the discovery that they reasonably and in good faith believe necessary to prepare for motion practice and trial.
+Counsel may take the discovery that they reasonably and in good faith believe is appropriate and necessary to prepare for motion practice and trial.
 If a dispute about the extent or scope of discovery arises, promptly notify my chambers pursuant to Local Civ.
 R. 37.1.

 Where summary judgment practice may involve Daubert issues, I try to schedule briefing, hearing, and resolution of those issues before briefing on the merits of the summary judgment motion(s).
+It has been my experience that summary judgment briefs blending both Daubert issues and merits issues tend not to be as useful to counsel or me as dealing with Daubert issues separately and then having the summary judgment briefs follow my decision on the Daubert issues.

 2. Pro Hac Vice Status